 ** Updated in response to COVID-19 **

 The responsiveness of job creation to shocks is procyclical, while the responsiveness of job destruction is countercyclical.
-I show that this can be explained by a heterogeneous-firm model in which hiring costs lead to lumpy employment adjustment.
-The model predicts that policies that target the job creation margin, such as hiring subsidies, are significantly less effective at stimulating employment in recessions, when few firms are near their hiring threshold and many firms are near their firing threshold.
-Policies that target the job destruction margin, such as employment protection subsidies, are particularly effective in supporting employment at such times.
+This new finding can be explained by a heterogeneous-firm model in which hiring costs lead to lumpy employment adjustment.
+The model predicts that policies that aim to stimulate employment by targeting the job creation margin, such as hiring subsidies, are significantly less effective in recessions: These are times when few firms are near their hiring threshold and many firms are near their firing threshold.
+Policies that target the job destruction margin, such as employment protection subsidies, are particularly effective at such times.

 Work in Progress

 The Effect of Social Security Reform on Labor Supply Elasticities (with Victoria Gregory, Lars Ljungqvist, and Thomas Sargent)